ArthurLee-cube/Extended-Research-Program/README.md

 - `Data zone Industry S.xlsx`
 - `Data zone NS-SEC S.xlsx`

 Each file must contain a `Data Sheet 0` worksheet with the column labels read by the matching notebook.
-The spelling of the expected filenames, including `depreviation`, is retained for compatibility with the code.
+The spelling of the expected filenames is retained for compatibility with the code.

 ### Geolytix bank records